 Citizenship of Malta

-The Maltese passport, which of course is also a European Union passport, is one of the most coveted in the world.
-If you want to become a citizen of Malta, then you should apply under the Malta Individual Investor Programme (MIIP), recognised as one of leading citizenship-by-investment programmes in the world.
+The Maltese passport is one of the most coveted in the world.
+If you want to become a citizen of Malta, then you should apply under the Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment (CBE), recognised as one of leading citizenship programmes in the world.

-The MIIP allows applicants to acquire Maltese citizenship after a strict due diligence process and proof of residency in Malta for twelve months.
+The Malta CBE allows applicants to acquire Maltese citizenship after a strict due diligence process and satisfying other requirement, including holding residency status in Malta for twelve or thirty six months prior to submission of the Citizenship application.

-A key benefit of citizenship is that apart from the freedom to travel within Schengen, a Maltese passport holder has the right to work and study in all 28 countries that make up the zone.
-The Maltese passport also allows for easy travel to Africa and visa free travel to over 160 countries.
+Maltese citizenship status is inherited by future generations even if born outside of Malta.
+A key benefit of citizenship is that apart from the freedom to travel within Schengen, a Maltese passport holder has the right to live, work, and study in all 27 EU and 4 EEA member states as per EU Treaty Rights as Malta has been a member of EU since 2004.
+The Maltese passport also allows for easy travel to Africa and visa free travel to 184 countries.

 Maltese citizenship also offers a free healthcare system, excellent primary, secondary and tertiary education.

 Malta also does not have any inheritance or succession taxes.
-The main applicant and eligible dependents are covered under the MIIP.
+The main applicant and eligible dependents obtain these rights under the Malta CBE.

 Residency in Malta

-The Malta Residence and Visa Programme applies to nationals from third countries.
+The Malta Permanent Residence Programme is available to nationals from third countries.
 The Global Residence Programme and the Residence Programme are tax programmes which set a minimum tax to be paid per annum to the State of Malta.
 The former applies to non-EU nationals while the latter applies to EU nationals.

 If you become a successful applicant for Malta residency, but choose not to domicile there, you are taxable on a remittance basis.
-This means that a residents would not be taxable on foreign income which is not remitted to Malta.
-Residents are taxed on income made in Malta and/or income remitted to Malta.
+This means that such tax residents would not be taxable on foreign income which is not remitted to Malta.
+Residents are taxed on income sourced in Malta and/or income remitted to Malta.
 Residents are also not liable to capital gains outside of Malta, whether remitted into the country or not.

 Because Malta is within the Schengen Area, residency allows freedom of movement within the said area.
 Under the residency programmes, eligible dependents may also be covered depending on the residency programme undertaken.